deng-rui/Command-Extension/README.md

 ## Premise

-Please pay attention to timeliness in the beginning of reconstruction of this project.
-This project is open and only based on individuals If there is any shortage, please send me an email or submit a question.
+This project is open.
+If you have any questions, please email me or submit a question
 This project is a centralized project.
-If you need some modules, please wait for the division after the completion of the finished product or you can finish it by yourself.
+If you need some modules, please wait for the segmentation after the finished product is completed, or you can complete it yourself
-Published files have been compiled and you can compile and try to use them yourself. :)
-By default, Google Translator should not set the source time to 0, otherwise it will be forbidden to access Google's API by ip.
+By default, Google translator should not set the source time to 0, otherwise Google will blackmail your IP in 1-7 days
+Production environment is required.
+Please download the published file

 ## build configuration